plandes/deepnlp/doc/md/clickbate.md

 Other important components of the application not specified in the [obj.yml] but present from being imported from resource libraries include:

-* The facade class (`ClassifyModelFacade`) provided in the `classify.conf` resource library, which is used by a second pass CLI application to predict ad-hoc text.
+* The facade class (`ClassifyModelFacade`) provided in the [classify resource library], which is used by a second pass CLI application to predict ad-hoc text.
 * Model events (i.e. when training or validation starts/end) to track model train/test time consumption using an observer pattern in `observer.conf`.
 * Vectorizer configuration, vectorizer manager and manager sets, which take data (in our case English text) and vectorize in to binary form usable by the model.
 See [the paper] for more information.
-* A [Stash] that stratifies each dataset by label and other components that enable batching from the `feature.conf` resource library.
+* A [Stash] that stratifies each dataset by label and other components that enable batching from the [feature resource library].

 ## Code